XiaoxiaoRen-Xx/Xxszdhbczzz/critique-by-design.md

 - Can you describe to me what this is telling you?
 - Is there anything you find surprising or confusing?
 - Who do you think is the intended audience for this?
-- I'm a bit worried that after my redesign, the chart might become somewhat dull.
+- I'm a bit worried that after my redesign, the chart might become somewhat dull, or called less attractive to look at.
 The original data visualization is actually quite engaging and interesting.
 - Is there anything you would change or do differently?
 - Is there anything else that might want to be added?
 I'm welcome to every comment!